Community Chest Spotlight: Sewanee Elementary School

 When the Sewanee Civitan Club (now the Sewanee Civic Association) was first organized, its objective of good citizenship included “a comprehensive program for the betterment and improvement of every phase of community activity.”
 (Chitty) This included providing school facilities.
 At that time, the Franklin County Board of Education agreed to pay the salaries of teachers, but did not provide the buildings.
 The University at that time was unable to help with the expenses.
 Funding for a new public school became a community goal.
 The school building would be on University leasehold land, owned by the Sewanee Civitan Club, and operated by the Franklin County School Board.

 Funds were raised in the community and the Sewanee Public School was completed in 1927 through volunteer efforts.
 In 1933, the community built the Roosevelt Addition.
-In 1943, more than half of the town’s Community Chest budget went to the maintain the school, and fund programs for enrichment and the purchase of supplies.
+In 1943, more than half of the town’s SCC budget went to maintain the school, and fund programs for enrichment and the purchase of supplies.
 The county took over the maintenance of the school in 1955 when the building and land were turned over to the county as long as a school remained on that site.